thanosblv/ntua-microcomputers/README.md

 # ntua-microcomputers
-This is a repository for exercises done for the course Introduction to Micro-computers during the 6th semester course of ECE NTUA.
+This is a repository for exercises done for the course Introduction to Micro-computers during the 6th semester of ECE @ NTUA.